pronamic/action-wordpress-org-plugin-deploy/README.md

 ### Actions secrets and variables

 For the WordPress.org login details it can be useful to create a variable and secret at organization level.
-For example, for the organization Pronamic, the following variables can be used:
+For example, for the organization Pronamic the following variable and secret are used:

 ```
 ${{ vars.WORDPRESS_ORG_PRONAMIC_USERNAME }}